dataiap/dataiap/day4/README.md

     folder_tf = defaultdict(Counter)

     for e in EmailWalker(sys.argv[1]):
-        words_in_email = e.text.split() # split the email text using whitespaces
+        terms_in_email = e.text.split() # split the email text using whitespaces
-        folder_tf[e.folder].update(words_in_email)
+        folder_tf[e.folder].update(terms_in_email)

     for folder, counter in folder_tf.items():
         print folder
         for pair in sorted(counter.items(), key=lambda (k,v): v, reverse=True)[:20]:
             print '\t', pair

-But if we take a look at the output, they are non-descriptive words that are simply used often.
+But if we take a look at the output, they are non-descriptive terms that are simply used often.
 There are also random characters like `>`, which are clearly not words, but happen to pop-up often.

     sent
     	('the', 2529)